Hideki Matsui: New York Yankees

 On June 12, 2009, Matsui hit a three-run home run on his 35th birthday, giving the Yankees a 7–6 lead over the New York Mets in the sixth inning.
 On July 20, he hit a walk-off solo home run with one out in the bottom of the ninth against Jim Johnson of the Baltimore Orioles, giving the Yankees their fourth win in a row after the All Star break, their ninth walk-off win, and a tie for first place in the division with the Boston Red Sox.
 A month later, on August 21, Matsui hit two home runs and drove in a career-high seven runs in the Yankees' unusual 20–11 win over the Boston Red Sox at Fenway Park.
 He became the first Yankees hitter to ever drive in seven runs in a game at Fenway Park since Lou Gehrig in 1930.
 Two games later, Matsui would hit two home runs for his third time in just seven games.
-Matsui was voted by fans as the MLB Clutch Performer of the Month Presented by Pepsi for August after his performance through the month.
+Matsui was voted by fans as MLB Clutch Performer of the Month Presented by Pepsi for August after his performance through the month.
 On September 19, Matsui hit his 26th home run of the season, breaking the Yankees' record for home runs in a single season by a designated hitter which was previously held by Don Baylor.

 In the 2009 World Series, Matsui helped the Yankees defeat the defending champion Philadelphia Phillies in six games by hitting .615 (8-for-13) with three home runs and 8 RBI, including tying Bobby Richardson's single-game World Series record (Game 3 of the 1960 World Series) with six RBIs in Game 6.
 Since the designated hitter position was not used in the three games in Philadelphia, Matsui only started the three games in New York; nevertheless, his performance earned him the World Series Most Valuable Player Award.
 He became the first Japanese-born player to win the award, as well as the first player to win it as a full-time designated hitter in the World Series.
 He joined his 1994 Japan Series teammate Dan Gladden (1987 and 1991, Minnesota) as players to have won championships in both North America and Japan.
 Matsui also became the third player in Major League history to bat .500 or above and hit three home runs in the same World Series, joining only Babe Ruth and Lou Gehrig.